Vineet-modus-git/ocr_outputs/output/sezalm_01102025163833_Final_DRHP/sezalm_01102025163833_Final_DRHP_page_28_nohf.md

 Our business and the demand for our products is heavily reliant on the demand for certain distributors, and any decline in the demand for the end products in such industries could have an adverse impact on our business, results of operations, cash flows and financial condition.

-5. Our promoters' involvement in other ventures may divert their attention and impact our business operations.
+**5. Our promoters' involvement in other ventures may divert their attention and impact our business operations.**

 Our Promoters are actively engaged in business ventures outside our core operations in the alternative fuel industry.
 While these ventures are distinct and operate in separate sectors, their involvement in multiple enterprises may result in divided attention, potentially impacting their ability to devote sufficient time, focus, and strategic oversight to our company's growth and day-to-day management.
 This could affect key decision-making processes, operational efficiency, and long-term business planning.